 “There is a God in Heaven who loves you as you are and not as you should be.”

-Yes… you are right… there is a God.
+Yes… that’s right… there is a God.
 You know that must be true because the heart of a human being longs for meaning, and observing the design of this orderly universe tells us there is a God, so basically, logic demands divine existence.
 All that we see and experience could not have happened through a lot of random chance over time.

 John 3:16 tells us, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have everlasting life.”

 We hear Jesus say, “God so loved the world” and we know God’s love has no limitations.
 He loves you “so” much more than you can imagine.
 He loves everyone – not just some ones.